nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 Individuals or business entities who contribute to this project must have completed and submitted the [F5® Contributor License Agreement](F5ContributorLicenseAgreement.pdf) prior to their code submission being included in this project.
-To submit, please print out the [F5® Contributor License Agreement](F5ContributorLicenseAgreement.pdf), fill in the required sections, sign, scan, and send executed CLA to kubernetes@nginx.com.
-Please include your github handle in the CLA email.
+To submit, print out the [F5® Contributor License Agreement](F5ContributorLicenseAgreement.pdf), fill in the required sections, sign, scan, and send executed CLA to kubernetes@nginx.com.
+Make sure to include your github handle in the CLA email.